-By offering these services directly to consumers, both patients and service providers can bypass patients’ regular doctors and other health professionals.
-However, while applauding this proactive approach to looking after health, many medical professionals are concerned about the outcomes of the tests.
+By offering these services directly to consumers, patients and service providers can bypass patients' regular doctors and other health professionals.
+However, while applauding this proactive approach to looking after health, many medical professionals have concerns.

 The main problem with such screening is that it may provide false reassurance that there are no problems, with implied permission to carry on as normal, even if that includes risky lifestyle and behaviours (diet, alcohol consumption, inactivity and so on).
 Or, it may find something suspicious, which will be followed up by invasive testing, accompanied by stress and anxiety that turns out to be unfounded.

 On the other hand, a small percentage of people will benefit from the early detection of a disease or condition they were completely unaware of, potentially saving lives.
 This small payoff against a huge cost isn't enough to make the government bean-counters recommend the screens to everyone, but individuals who can afford it may feel the potential benefits outweigh the risks.

 There are many legitimate reasons for genetic testing, which traditionally has been carried out through a private doctor or the public hospital system.

 Medical genetic testing usually requires referral from a medical practitioner as well as pre- and post-test counselling, and a majority of tests occur through the public hospital system with geneticists and counsellors on hand.
 The purpose of the test and the implications for the patient (and their family) must be explained to them, and the patient must provide informed consent.
 Medicare covers the cost of some genetic tests.